Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: The length filtration

 \begin{blanko}{Grading.} Given a $2$-simplex $\sigma\in X_2$ in a complete decomposition space $X$, it is clear that we have

 generalising the case of a category, where $f=ab$ implies $\ell(a)+\ell(b)\leq\ell(f)$.
-In particular, the following configuration of arrows illustrates that one does not in general have equality:
+In particular, the following configuration of edges illustrates that one does not in general have equality:

-Provided none of the arrows can be decomposed further, we have $\ell(f) = 3$, but $\ell(a) = \ell(b) =1$.
+Provided none of the edges can be decomposed further, we have $\ell(f) = 3$, but $\ell(a) = \ell(b) =1$.
 For the same reason, the length filtration is not in general a grading: $\Delta(f)$ contains the term $a\tensor b$ of degree splitting $1+1 < 3$.
-Nevertheless, it is actually common in examples of interest to have a grading: this happens when all maximal chains composing to a given arrow $f$ have the same length, $\ell(f)$.
+Nevertheless, it is actually common in examples of interest to have a grading: this happens when all maximal chains composing to a given edge $f$ have the same length, $\ell(f)$.
 Many examples from combinatorics have this property~\cite{GKT:ex}.

 The abstract formulation of the condition for the length filtration to be a grading is this: For every $k$-simplex $\sigma \in X_k$ with long edge $a$ and principal edges $e_1,\ldots,e_k$, we have

 Equivalently, for every $2$-simplex $\sigma\in X_2$ with long edge $a$ and short edges $e_1,e_2$, we have